 - American Constitution Society – Houston Lawyers’ Chapter, President

 - “Motions for Summary Judgment: Avoiding Common Pitfalls,” Panelist, Houston Young Lawyers Association CLE Boot Camp Series, Houston, October 2018.

 - “Managing Party Exclusion in Trade Secrets Litigation,” Houston Bar Association seminars, Houston, August 2017.

 - “Managing Party Exclusion in Trade Secrets Litigation after In re: M-I, LLC,” Harris County Annual Judicial CLE, San Antonio, August 2017.

 HONORS & AWARDS

-- 2018 Texas Rising Star honors for business litigation, a list compiled by Texas Super Lawyers, a Thomson Reuters business
+- 2018 and 2019 Texas Rising Star honors for business litigation, a list compiled by Texas Super Lawyers, a Thomson Reuters business

 - Rising Star Award from the South Asian Bar Association of North America